Hollow (Stray Kids song): Background and release

 Stray Kids announced their fourth Japanese-language extended play (EP) (Note: Hollow is marketed as the "third mini-album", which does not count the "first EP" Social Path / Super Bowl (Japanese Ver.).)
 Hollow on April 14, 2025, to be released the next two months, on June 18.
 The EP's track list were unveiled on April 25, including the lead single of the same name "Hollow".
 The song is available on digital music and streaming platforms on June 11, a week before the EP release.

 Composition

 The song's title "Hollow" contains double entendre in both English and Korean hollo (홀로), which the latter means "lonely".
 A pop track with strong synthesizer, electric guitar, and emotional piano, the song lyrically expresses the feeling of sudden emptiness in a day.
 It also applied to the band wanting to fulfilled their fans called Stay's loneliness.

 Music video

-An accompanying music video for "Hollow" premiered on June 11, 2025, in conjuction with the single.
+An accompanying music video for "Hollow" premiered on June 11, 2025, in conjunction with the single.
 Directed by Novvkim and filming in Seoul, South Korea for two days, the music video depicts Stray Kids as Pinocchio attached to strings and being controlled by external forces becoming a real human, as well as emotional choreography.